 Red maples typical grow 40 to 70 feet tall (occasionally taller) with a spread of 30 to 50 feet.
 Their overall shape is oval or round.
 Red maples grow well in USDA hardiness zones 3 to 9 but tend to be shorter in the southern part of that range.
 Several cultivars are available that grow smaller, ideal for use in smaller urban yards.
-Red maple has thick roots that tend to grow close to the surface of the ground, sometimes posing problems for mowing.
+Red maple trees have thick roots that tend to grow close to the surface of the ground, sometimes posing problems for mowing.
 The roots can buckle sidewalks.

 From March to May, small red flowers appear.
 The trees can be either dioecious (exhibiting either all male or all female characteristics) or monoecious (both male and female characteristics appearing on a single tree).
 The reddish "helicopter" fruit/seed pods appear in early spring before leaves flesh out.

 The leaves are 2 to 5 inches long, with the classic 3- to 5-lobed structure common to maples.
 As they first unfurl in spring the leaves have reddish highlights, changing to green as they open.
 Unlike silver maples, the spaces between lobes on red maples are relatively shallow in depth.
 The leaves are dark green on the top, with grayish bottom surfaces.
 Leaf margins are toothed, with pointed tips.
 Most varieties turn a bright crimson red in fall, but some cultivars exhibit orange or yellow autumn foliage.